gtronset/beets-filetote/README.md

 > That said, `inline` and other plugins should work without issue [unless otherwise
 > specified here](#filetote-compatibility-with-other-plugins).

-The full set of [built-in functions] are also supported, except for `%aunique` - which will return an empty string.
+The full set of [built-in functions] are also supported, except for `%aunique`, which will return an empty string.

 > [!IMPORTANT]